Pverheijen/pythontorust/content/blog/learning-path/008-pattern-matching-in-rust.md

 ---
-title: "008"
+title: "008 - Pattern Matching in Rust for Python Developers"
 authors: ["Peter Verheijen"]
-date: 2024-09-26
+date: 2024-10-12
-description: "Pattern Matching in Rust"
+description: "Dive into Rust's powerful pattern matching features and see how they compare with Python's structural pattern matching, introduced in Python 3.10.
+Learn how Rust enforces exhaustive matching and compile-time safety, offering a deeper integration of this feature into the language's design."
-tags: [Rust, Python]
+tags: [Rust, Python, Pattern Matching, Structural Pattern Matching, Enums, Destructuring]
-draft: true
+draft: false
 ---

 # Learning Rust as a Pythonista: Pattern Matching